 “We see the ability to tie all of these together so that people can truly get personalized care at the time and place that is relevant for them.”

 To make this shift happen, Kintsugi has closed a $20 million Series A round led by Insight Partners, bringing its total capital raised to $28 million.
 Kintsugi will use this funding to scale its operations towards its mission of bringing mental healthcare to every person in need by working with some of the most innovative health organizations in the world.

 “Kintsugi provides a sense of empowerment from patients to providers to payers and everyone in between who has a stake in patient outcomes,” said Grace Chang, Founder/CEO of Kintsugi.
 “We are looking for objective, quantifiable, and accurate measurements to raise the parity of mental health to that of physical health.
 This latest round of funding is a vote of confidence in our vision for mental healthcare, and we’re looking forward to seeing it come to life with the help of our investors.”

 Grace knows that there’s a long way to go before Kintsugi can reach its full potential, but the tremendous demand from all areas of healthcare is a clear sign they’re moving in the right direction.

 The next move is to focus their efforts so that they can provide as much access to patients as possible.
-As one recent example of what this technology can do for people, Kintsugi has been integrated into a clinical call center that gets 20 million calls a year.
-By 2022, that translates to being able to affect up to 20 million lives.
+As one recent example of what this technology can do for people, Kintsugi has been integrated into a clinical call center that gets 20 million calls a year –that translates to being able to affect up to 20 million lives every year.

 “It's so important for Rima and me to see how much of a dent we can really make.
 We know we can't do it alone.
 And it's absolutely because of communities like On Deck that help this small little idea become more fully formed and something where we can gather people who are mission-aligned to build this vision together.”